Cause-effect perception in an object place task: Results

 \subsection{Human Causal Discovery}

-Before the results of the questionnaire are displayed, it is important to note that none of the participants oriented observed relations between variables.
-All participants reported, that they refrained from distinguishing cause from effect, because more data would be needed to do so.
-Therefore, only the \textit{undirected relation} between variables can be analyzed further. \Cref{fig:results-questionnaire_answers} shows the aggregated results of the questionnaire.
-The thickness of the connection corresponds to the number of participants which identified a relation between the connected variables.
+Before the results of the questionnaire are displayed, it is important to note that none of the participants \revisionEnhancement{were able to report the causal direction (i.e., the orientation of the arrows) of the relations between variables}.
+All participants reported that they refrained from distinguishing cause from effect because more data would be needed to do so.
+Therefore, only the \textit{undirected relation} between variables can be analyzed further.

+\Cref{fig:results-questionnaire_answers} shows the aggregated results of the questionnaire.
+The thickness of the connection corresponds to the number of participants who identified a relation between the connected variables.
 The dashed line indicates an erroneously identified connection.

+\revisionEnhancement{\Cref{figure:results-cogni_sensori_learning_curves} shows the same information with respect to the learning effect from the initial state before the experiment (here assumed with "no causal information" = 0\%) across the three experiment sessions.}

-Considering the assessments of the humans in its entirety, the structure identification becomes more accurate over the course of the experiment.
-The connection between the weight of the glass and its stability was the most prominently identified one.
-In the first session, $57\%$ of participants suspected it, $67\%$ in the second session and $76\%$ in the last session.
-The relation between the glass color and its stability seems to be harder to identify, as $24\%$ recognized the relation in the first session, which increases to $43\%$ in the succeeding sessions.
+Considering the assessments of the humans in their entirety, the structure identification becomes more accurate over the course of the experiment.
+The connection between the weight of the glass and its breakability was the most prominently identified one.
+In the first session, $57\%$ of participants suspected it, $67\%$ in the second session, and $76\%$ in the last session.
+The relationship between the glass color and its breakability seems to be harder to identify, as only $24\%$ recognized the relation in the first session, which increased to $43\%$ in the subsequent sessions.

-After the first session, some participants noted, that they expected the weight of the glass to be connected to its color.
-Thereby indicating a strong bias towards establishing a causal link between both properties.
-Accordingly we observed that $24\%$ of the participants draw a connection between the two variables in the test after the first two sessions.
+After the first session, some participants noted that they expected the weight of the glass to be connected to its color.
+This suggests a strong bias towards establishing a causal relationship between the two properties.
+Accordingly, we observed that $24\%$ of the participants drew a connection between the two variables in the test after the first two sessions.
 However, the percentage drops to less than $5\%$ after the last session, when more empirical data for their decision has been gathered by the subjects.

-Considering the causal algorithms, all three relatively robustly recovered the ground truth causal graph, albeit FGES was the most stable one.